Seahawks free agency primer: Eight things to know as the signing period approaches

 Seattle agreed not to tag Clowney as a condition of his trade from Houston to Seattle before last season and the Seahawks apparently don’t feel anyone else is worth tagging, which means a guaranteed salary at a rate that is the average of the top at his position or 120 times his old salary, whichever is greater.

 If Seattle had another tag candidate, it was likely Jarran Reed.
-But a tag would mean a salary of $15.5 million (franchise) or $12.321 (transition) million in 2020, all of which would go straight on the salary cap, and the Seahawks are obviously hoping that if they retain Reed they do so under a more cap-friendly deal.
+But a tag would mean a salary of $15.5 million (franchise) or $12.321 million (transition) in 2020, all of which would go straight on the salary cap, and the Seahawks are obviously hoping if they retain Reed they do so under a more cap-friendly deal.
 The deadline to use the tag is Thursday.

 Q: Teams can get future draft picks for players lost as free agents, correct?